neoforged/.github/primers/1.22/index.md

 - `net.minecraft.data.AtlasIds#CELESTIAL_SHEET` - The atlas for the celestial textures.
 - `net.minecraft.network.chat.MutableComponent#withoutShadow`, `Style#withoutShadow` - Removes the drop shadow from the text.
 - `net.minecraft.network.protocol.game.ServerboundPlayerActionPacket$Action#STAB` - The player performed the stab action.
+- `net.minecraft.resources.ResourceLocation#toShortString` - Returns the string of the location.
+Namespace is omitted if `minecraft`.
 - `net.minecraft.server`
     - `MinecraftServer`
         - `getServerActivityMonitor` - Returns the monitor that sends the server activity notification.